ZakharA/NativeAnimals/README.md

 * [Technologies](#technologies)

 ## Project description
-Java EE application is to allow users to browse and search for native animals of different countries.
-An Administrator is responsible for adding, removing, and modifying animals, that includes descriptions, pictures, and locations.
+A Java EE application allows users to browse and search for native animals of different countries.
+Using JASS, EJBs, Beans, Beans validation, JPA.

 Main features:
  * Registration